bloominstituteoftechnology/Getting-Started/README.md

 | VSC | ~200MB | Free |
 | Atom | ~500MB | Free |

-<sup>*</sup> https://www.sublimetext.com/buy Sublime is a great text editor and the free version is fully-functional.
+<sup>*</sup> https://www.sublimetext.com/buy Sublime is a great text editor.
+The free version is fully-functional.
 It will occasionally remind to to buy a license (i.e. "nagware").
 Licenses are per user, not per machine.
 If you like it, why not let Jon Skinner and Will Bond know by buying a license?

 # Objectives
 Once you have downloaded the NodeJS installer and have installed NodeJS on your computer you will have _both_ the `node` and `npm` commands available.
 Launch your console.
 NOTE: it is a convention to use the dollar sign `$` to indicate the console prompt.
 You want to use the commands which follow this prompt - do not enter `$` into the console.
 Nothing bad will happen, but the console (i.e. terminal, shell) won't know what to make of it.
 That said, you can confirm that the `node` and `npm` commands are installed like so: